jarmokivekas/tuamk-thesis/doc/main.md

 Conventionally, bands of the radio spectrum are allocated for use in a particular application, and the rights to transmit on those bands are licensed by a governing body.
-Licensees may obtain licenses for comparatively long spans of time, during which the allocated spectrum might not be used continuously and in full.
+Licensees may obtain licenses for comparatively long spans of time, during which the allocated spectrum might not be used fully and continuously.
 Faster data transmission rates and widespread use of radio-based communications means that the efficient use of the available spectrum is increasingly important, as it is a finite resource.\cite{subramaniam15}